Store Interface Reference

 }) => Promise<Array<Chunk & { score: number }>>;

-};Just two methods.
+};Three methods.
 The simplicity is intentional—it keeps adapters small and easy to understand.

 The upsert method